 - 1 cup corn (optional)

-- 2 tsp McCormick taco seasoning (more or less to your taste).
+- 2 teaspoon McCormick taco seasoning (more or less to your taste).

 - 7 corn tortillas (the soft ones!) broken or cut into small pieces (the refrigerated ones are the best for this recipe)